apostrophecms/docs/docs/reference/modules/asset.md

 ### `uploadfs`

-By default, uploadfs will use [sharp](https://www.npmjs.com/package/sharp) for processing uploads during the build process.
-Setting the `image` subproperty to `imagemagick` will use this processor if it is installed.
+By default, uploadfs will use [sharp](https://www.npmjs.com/package/sharp) for static asset storage and delivery during the build process and during upload by the `attachment` module.
+Setting the `image` subproperty to `imagemagick` will force use of this processor if it is installed for the build process.
 Finally, a fully custom processor can be used by passing an object.
+The processor choice for asset upload can be set seperately in the `attachment` module options.
 Full documentation for uploadfs can be found [here](https://www.npmjs.com/package/uploadfs).

 ## Command Line Tasks